vedantnikode/DSA/Striver's A2Z DSA Sheet/README.md

-# Striver's A2Z DSA Sheet
+# 🚀 Striver's A2Z DSA Sheet

-This folder contains my solutions and learning notes while following Striver's A2Z DSA Sheet.
+Welcome to my journey through Striver's A2Z DSA Sheet.

-I started this journey after completing my first year at IIT Mandi with the goal of building a strong foundation in Data Structures and Algorithms.
-As a Bioengineering undergraduate interested in software development, I am using this roadmap to improve my problem-solving skills, strengthen my understanding of core DSA concepts, and prepare for future software engineering internships and placements.

-Rather than simply collecting solutions, I focus on understanding the logic, analyzing time and space complexity, and implementing the concepts on my own.
-Whenever possible, I first attempt problems independently before referring to hints or editorial solutions.

-Topics covered in this journey include:

-* Basics of Programming
+This folder contains my solutions, notes, and learnings while working through one of the most comprehensive DSA roadmaps available.
+Every problem solved here represents a step toward becoming a better problem solver and software engineer.

+## 🎯 Why This Repository Exists

+As a Bioengineering undergraduate at IIT Mandi aiming for software engineering roles, I started this journey to build a strong foundation in Data Structures and Algorithms.

+My objectives are:

+* Master fundamental DSA concepts
+* Develop strong problem-solving skills
+* Improve coding efficiency and logical thinking
-* Mathematics for DSA
+* Prepare for internships and software engineering placements
-* Hashing
+* Build consistency through daily practice

+## 📚 Roadmap Progress

-* Recursion
+* Learn the Basics
-* Sorting Algorithms
+* Learn Important Sorting Techniques
 * Arrays
 * Binary Search
 * Strings